daisiesforamouse/website/wiki/markdown/Brownian Motion and Stochastic Calculus.md

 **Prop**: $f$ as defined above is continuous at every regular boundary point.

-Therefore the Dirichlet problem has a solution for every continuous $F$ if and only if every opint on $\partial D$ is regular.
+Therefore the Dirichlet problem has a solution for every continuous $F$ if and only if every point on $\partial D$ is regular.